apache/shardingsphere/docs/document/content/overview/_index.en.md

 [![Contributor over time](https://contributor-graph-api.apiseven.com/contributors-svg?chart=contributorOverTime&repo=apache/shardingsphere)](https://www.apiseven.com/en/contributor-graph?chart=contributorOverTime&repo=apache/shardingsphere)

-Apache ShardingSphere is an open-source ecosystem consisted of a set of distributed database solutions, including 3 independent products, JDBC, Proxy & Sidecar (Planning).
+Apache ShardingSphere is an open-source ecosystem consisting of a set of distributed database solutions, including 3 independent products, JDBC, Proxy & Sidecar (Planning).
 They all provide functions of data scale-out, distributed transaction and distributed governance, applicable in a variety of situations such as Java isomorphism, heterogeneous language and cloud-native.

 Apache ShardingSphere aiming at reasonably making full use of the computation and storage capacity of existed database in a distributed system, rather than a new database.